Physics-24/Motion1/docs/weak4.md

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday February 15 at 7am PT**
+**The miniquestions for topics 1-2 on this page are due on Monday February 15 at 7am PT**

-**The miniquestions for topics 4-5 on this page are due on Wednesday February 17 at 7am PT**
+**The miniquestions for topics 3-4 on this page are due on Wednesday February 17 at 7am PT**

 <br>

-This week we are looking at contact forces in more detail, including internal contact forces, friction, drag, and buoyancy.
+This week we are looking at contact forces in more detail, including internal contact forces, friction, and drag.

 ## Topics